01 of 09

 Applying stain and finish before the cabinets are hung doesn’t take special skills, just a little time and effort.
 For the oak cabinet shown here, we chose a red chestnut stain that darkens the wood and adds a warm red tone while bringing out oak’s natural beauty and pronounced grain.
 If you want a lighter look that stays close to oak’s natural color, a golden oak stain is a good choice.
 If you prefer the look of a more subtle grain pattern, many home centers carry birch or maple cabinets in addition to oak.
 Did you crave cherry cabinets until you saw the steep price tag?
 A cherry stain on birch or maple will give you a close approximation of cherry wood.

 These are just a few ideas—if you aren’t sure what stain you want to use, make a sample board: Buy a solid oak, birch, or maple board and small cans of stain candidates to try.

-Another option is to simply enhance the natural color of the wood by skipping the stain and just applying finish.
-If you choose this route, just skip steps 6, 7, and 8 below.
+Another option is to simply enhance the natural color of the wood by skipping the stain and just applying the finish.
+If you choose this route, just skip steps 6, 7, and 8.

 Tools and Materials

 Continue to 2 of 9 below.